Aberdeen set to appoint Stephen Glass as new manager with Scott Brown favourite to be named assistant

 - Barton opens up on Ibrox spell, Gerrard and Celtic

+The MLS side's president, Darren Eales, also sits on Aberdeen's board, while the Scottish club's chairman, Dave Cormack, is based in Atlanta.

+Should Glass be joined at Pittodrie by Brown, who he played with at Hibernian, it would end the midfielder's trophy-laden, 14-year spell with Celtic.

-He has won 10 Scottish Premiership titles, six Scottish Cups and six Scottish League Cups at Parkhead, as well as 55 international caps with Scotland, since arriving from Hibs in 2007.
+He has won 10 Scottish Premiership titles, six Scottish Cups and six Scottish League Cups at Parkhead since arriving from Hibs in 2007.

 Last week, Celtic interim manager John Kennedy said Brown - whose contract expires at the end of the season - would decide on his future once the campaign is over.